Ancient Times

 Osmotic Action

 Honey has high osmotic action, attracting water molecules from cells.
-In a wound, the osmotic action of honey causes an outflow of lymph which is beneficial to the healing process.
-This outflow provides improved supply of nutrients to the surface of the wound and provides a moist wound environment, without promoting bacterial growth.
+In a wound, the osmotic action of Honey causes an outflow of lymph, which is beneficial to the healing process.
+This outflow not only provides an improved supply of nutrients to the surface of the wound and a moist wound environment but also promotes skin healing without encouraging bacterial growth.

 Acidity of Honey